 Thus, we see that the entire system rested on very fine balances of power, opening the doors to people who were good at political entreprenuership.
-As a result, anybody with financial resources or military and political skills at his disposal could wedge himself into this politics and exploit it to his benefit.
+As a result, anybody with resources at his disposal could use them to wedge himself into this politics and exploit it to his benefit.
 The potential benefits were very high, with the ultimate possibility of sharing in the sovereignty.
 Though only a few could succeed to this high level, many who were moderately successful could yet experience a high degree of upward economic and social mobility.
+Undoubtedly, this process led to conflicts, destruction of resources, depopulation in local areas.
+Yet, since local incomes underpinned the process, it was not in the interest of the system as a whole to let local assets be destroyed permanently.
+In most cases, recovery was rather swift because it was in everybody's interest.
+In fact, most conflict among the elite seems to have centered on luring away each other's supporters.

 This also explains why it may be futile to look for economic change in the Deccan replicating the processes of economic change that we observed in early modern North Western Europe.
-Stage theories of growth have accustomed us to think in terms of "prerequisites" to economic growth.
-McCloskey's survey of the causes of the Industrial Revolution concludes that it is impossible to determine clear cut pre-requisites

-Gerschenkron has long ago pointed out that there are no "pre-requisites", but new factors can always substitute for the missing ones.
-There is an increasing realisation that pre-requisites reflect more or less unique developmental experiences of particular countries (most usually England) and that the developmental processes of each country will continue to be unique.
-For instance, in the "stages" views of economic growth, agrarian change has been considered a pre-condition for industrialisation, which in turn is made synonymous with "modern economic growth".
-The fact that this represents the unique pattern of English industrialisation, and is far from the norm even within Europe is now being accepted by economic historians The institutional and ecological environments of specific regions seem to structure economic incentives and opportunity costs in specific ways, creating unique growth paths, which can at most be arranged in broad patterns for regions sharing broadly similar ecological and institutional environments.
+Stage theories of growth have accustomed us to think in terms of 'prerequisites' to economic growth.
+McCloskey's survey of the causes of the Industrial Revolution concludes that it is impossible to determine clear cut pre-requisites.
+15 Gerschenkron has long ago pointed out that there are no 'pre-requisites', but new factors can always substitute for the missing ones.
+16 There is an increasing realisation that 'prerequisites' reflect more or less unique developmental experiences of particular countries (most usually England) and that the developmental processes of each country will continue to be unique.
+For instance, in the 'stages' views of economic growth, agrarian change has been considered a pre-condition for industrialisation, which in turn is made synonymous with 'modern economic growth'.
+The fact that this represents the unique pattern of English industrialisation, and is far from the norm even within Europe is now being accepted by economic historians.
+The institutional and ecological environments of specific regions seem to structure economic incentives and opportunity costs in specific ways, creating unique growth paths, which can at most be arranged in broad patterns for regions sharing broadly similar ecological and institutional environments.
 To expect the process of economic development to follow some "transition from feudalism to capitalism" or from "agrarian to industrial economies" can lead to privileging certain historical growth paths as the norm that all other histories must follow.